-16.4 Nonconstant-Sum Games Involving Two or More Players
+16.4 Nonconstant-Sum Cooperative Games with > 2 Players

 The most unrealistic assumption underlying classical two-person constant-sum game theory is the sum of the payoffs to all players must sum to zero (actually a constant, without loss of generality).
 In reality, the total benefits are almost never constant.
 Usually, total benefits increase if the players cooperate, so these situations are sometimes called cooperative games.
 In these nonconstant-sum games, the difficulty then becomes one of deciding how these additional benefits due to cooperation should be distributed among the players.